Last Updated: 7/30/23 – The Ultimate Venice Travel Guide

 |PASSPORT VALIDITY:||At least six months beyond your planned date of departure from the Schengen area|

 |TOURIST VISA REQUIRED:||Need to get ETIAS Authorization before Travel.|

 |CURRENCY RESTRICTIONS FOR EXIT:||10,000 Euros or equivalent|

-If you have questions on what immunizations you will need and what to look out for when you go to get them, I have included some general guidelines I can pass on to you from experience in my Venice travel guide below.
+Before you leave for your trip to Venice, Italy, you need to make sure you have all of the proper vaccinations.
+Not only to protect yourself but to protect others.
+If you have questions on what immunizations you will need and what to look out for when you go to get them, I can help.
+In my Venice travel guide below are some general guidelines I can pass on to you from experience.

 - Most specialized travel clinics will not accept insurance, so you will have to pay for your travel consultation and immunizations and then request reimbursement from your insurance company later.

 - Some immunizations aren’t accepted by every insurance company, so check with your insurance provider before getting your immunizations.